-Most Haunted At Aberglasney House - Series 3, Episode 5 Review
+Most Haunted S03E05: Aberglasney House, Carmarthenshire - Full Episode

 Yvette Fielding and the Most Haunted team go in search of paranormal activity at Aberglasney House, a derelict property in Carmarthenshire, South Wales, where tales of multiple deaths and a plethora of ghosts await them, not to mention a curse.
 There's a hill near LLangathen and it's said that anyone living in the shadow of this hill is cursed.
 The manor house the team are investigating this week is situated in that very shadow.
 Could this curse of Grongar Hill be responsible for the unexplained deaths, dark entities and strange noises at Aberglasney House?

 The history of Aberglasney House has never been clear, but according to records ten generations of Welsh men owned the estate before the arrival of Bishop Anthony Rudd in the mid-1600s, who rebuilt and is responsible for the way it looks today.
 The property was sold at the start of each new century and the strange see-saw pattern of wealth alternating with misfortune emerged.

 Each new family establishes itself with great hopes and ambitions, but after a period of time the family found themselves in difficulties and debt.
 Eventually the male heirs, leaving no male line left and the house sat empty and silent for many years.